oskar-van-rest/EntityTG/org.spoofax.entitytg.graphical/README.txt

 If GMF models are lost: regenerate them from the Ecore using EuGENia and
+- EntityLang.gmfgraph:
-- set margin border of AttributeFigure to insets 0,0,0,5 (EntityLang.gmfgraph)
+     - set margin border of AttributeFigure to insets 0,0,0,5
+     - remove border
+     - set fill of attribute rectangle to false
 - add Default Size Attributes 10,10 to EntityLang.gmfgen -> Gen Editor Generator EntityTG.Diagram -> Gen Diagram ModuleEditPart -> Gen Child Node AttributeEditPart -> Inner Class Viewmap AttributeFigure

  - Change 'label mapping' into 'expression label mapping' with the following OCL View Expressions: